 - Presentation Outline: Indigenous Food Sovereignty and Wild Salmon Conservation [PDF]

 About This Park

-Every fourth year is a “dominant” salmon run, with millions of fish to be seen (2014 and 2018 will be dominant runs).
+Every fourth year is a “dominant” salmon run, with millions of fish to be seen (2018 and 2022 will be dominant runs).
 The Adams River Salmon Society coordinate the celebration known as the “Salute to the Sockeye” during the dominant years.
-The following years are “sub-dominant” runs of sockeye: 2015, 2019.
+The following years are “sub-dominant” runs of sockeye: 2019, 2023.
 These years often have substantial returns of sockeye and offer excellent viewing opportunities.
 During the last three weeks of October in years where there isn’t a “dominant” or “sub-dominant” return, a small number of salmon begin their spawning cycle.
-The best place to view spawning salmon will be on the new viewing platform approximatley 300m west of the the parking lot.
+The best place to view spawning salmon is the new viewing platform approximately 300m west of the parking lot.

 Note that this park does not offer any camping facilities.
 The 26 km trail system is used for for hiking and mountain biking in summer and cross country skiing and snowshoeing in winter.

-Huihill Creek was recently added to Roderick Haig-Brown Provincial Park as a result of recommendations made in the Kamloops Land and Resources Management Plan and is now officially a portion of Roderick Haig-Brown Park.
+Huihill Creek was recently added to Tsútswecw Provincial Park as a result of recommendations made in the Kamloops Land and Resources Management Plan and is now officially a portion of Tsútswecw Park.

 Special Features: The Adams River squeezes through a narrow canyon portion of the valley to create spectacular rapids that are enthusiastically used by rafters and kayakers.
 This park has a beautiful waterfall on Bear Creek that is viewable from the Flume Trail System.